mehampson/grad-assignment/index.md

 expression to define a required pattern.
 * And Strings and Numbers can both use ```enum``` to define an array of acceptable values.

+(Note that not all of those appear in Mongoose's Validation documentation, but they are all described under [SchemaTypes](https://mongoosejs.com/docs/schematypes.html).)

 So let's say you want to track your students' current academic program.
 A validator is a good idea here: your school probably doesn't offer free-text degrees.
 Using an ```enum``` validator probably makes more sense than a ```match``` unless you're